bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 The statistical significance level was set at $p<.05$ (with confidence interval $\pm.0044$ for 10000 permutations) with a minimum cluster size of 25 features.
 TFCE enabled a locally adaptive statistics and cluster size correction that particularly fitted our BOLD sampling of sparse gray-matter coordinates, as well as the large differences in the sizes of the structures that were investigated.

-The MVPA analysis was done using the PyMVPA software [@hanke_pymvpa_2009] package with additional development of custom samples extraction, cross-validation scheme, efficient searchlight and multivariate measure computation, this to adapt to the study design and the anatomy-constrained data sampling.
+The MVPA analysis was done using the PyMVPA software [@hanke_pymvpa_2009] package with additional development of custom samples extraction, cross-validation scheme, efficient searchlight and multivariate measure computation, optimally adapted to the study design and the anatomy-constrained data sampling.

 # Acknowledgments {#sec:acknowledgments}